LlamaTheDark/NOTES_fall_sem_2021/A HTG 100/notes.md

 ## 9/20 - The Rule of Law

 ## 9/22 - Incentives and Virtue
+The Boston Massacre:
+* The people or the mob?
+	* We can't let the mob have justice by virtue of it being a mod
+	* But at the same time, the rule of law comes from the consent of the people
+	* How to tell the difference between reasonable people or a mob?
+* The rule of law gives us *predictability*
+	* It implies that the individual has some autonomy and freedom.
+		* This is only true if we keep the government limited enough that it cannot violate people's rights.
+### Key threats to the rule of law:
+1. Politicians
+	* the rule of law must be preserved no matter which side you're on (no matter what your agenda is).
+2. Constituents (i.e. ***us***)
+ 	* people will break the rule of law if their constituents demand it

+The trouble with creating the rule of law is creating a legislature that accurately represents the people at large.

+### Perpetual Motion Machine
+Cannot exist, but we can get pretty close.

+What kind of legislators do we want to populate our legislature?
+* Ones who are self-interested?
+* Ones who are virtuous?
+* Do we really like someone who refuses to yield out of principle?
+	* We might like commitment to his own principles, we might sympathize with it, but do we really want him to represent *us*?
+* Representatives vs Incentives
+	* Incentive: Something that motivates or encourages somebody to do something.
+	* Think groundhog day: How would incentives change living as a representative?
+No consequences?
+* A man who doesn't care about what others thing also doesn't respond to outside incentive.

+### Richard Rich
+At the time, you had to be accepting of some amount of corruption (bribes).

+> A man should go where he can't be tempted.

 ## 9/24 - (LAB) Rule of Law and Electoral Incentives
+### Rule of Law Principles:
+1. Generality
+	* The laws must be general.
+They must apply to broad categories of people, not to specific individuals or groups.
+We should never know in advance who will be helped or hurt by a law.
+	* More about how the law is *written* (vs **Due Process**).
+2. Prospectivity
+	* The law should apply prospectively - to action in the future not action in the past.
+3. Publicity
+	* The laws should be publicly known and certain.
+People should know what the law is and know that it will be enforced.
+There should be a fairly standard punishment for violation.
+4. Due Process
+	* THe legal process must be applied impartially.
+Justice must not be prejudiced for or against anyone.
+	* More about how the law is *enforced* (vs **Generality**).
+	* Most common example is the lack of a fair trial.
+5. Consent
+	* The laws must be generally acceptable to those who must live by them.
+	* Balance between mob rule and consent defined in government.

+For the assignment, you may just want to focus on one principle - how it's threatened or supported.
+DO A FEW WEEKS AGO WHEN YOU GOT A PARKING TICKET.

+### Electoral Incentives

 ## 9/27 - The Ingredients of the Founding
+We're gonna get some perspective in this class apparently.

+### A Most Justified Revolution: St. Domingue - called Haiti, today
+* Society built on slavery.
+	* Most slaves lasted fewer than 5 years.
+	* Since overturn was so high, they didn't accomplish goals through relationship building, but through fear and torture.
+	* Forced slaves to be baptized roman-catholic
+	* Slaves could only marry with the master's permission (though they had to consent as well, at least in the law)
+	* Children of slave marriages became slaves of the master (the master of the woman).
+	* Slaves could engage in essentially no economic activity without their master's permission, though market trading and local exchange were common - in part to keep slaves from **rebelling**.
+		* Allowed slaves sometimes to have side hustles so they wouldn't revolt.
+* The Hatian Revolution 1790s
+	* Toussaint Louverture
+		* He was truly a great revolutionary.
+		* Leads the Hatian revolution.
+		* Born a slave on a plantation
+		* Rises through ranks, buys freedom in 1770
+		* Owns 3 plantations
+		* Realizes there's an opportunity for revolution and to build something.
+	* Insistent that slavery must end.
+	* Once he's revolted, ***what kind of society would he build?***
+		* Economically Restricted
+		* Authoritarian (with him at the center)
+	* Constitution written by Toussaint
+		* No slavery
+		* Toussaint would be sole ruler for life.
+	* Toussaint forces people back onto plantations (not as slaves but just in bad working conditions).
+	* Napoleon lead an assault against Toussaint.
+	* Jean Jacques Dessalines, Louverture's successor
+		* Was ruthless on a scale not dreamt of before that.
+		* Dictator.
+		* Killed thousands of whites.
+		* Didn't allow whites to own property.
+		* He killed anyone who threatened his power.
+	* There are *no institutions* created in or as a result of the Hatian revolution.
+	* **Final Note**
+		* American slaves may have lived longer and been treated better, but it was not **morally** better.
+* Revolutions are shaped by what comes *after* the initial battles.
+* People need a commitment to the Good Society in order to create it.
+* The Rule of Law is necessary for a good society.
+* America had experience with self-government.
+The Hatians did not.
+	* Self-government was so successful in the American colonies because there's so much distance between them and Britain.
+* People in the good society must be capable of governing themselves - with sufficient degrees of virtue.
+* You will also need legislature that is **incentivized**.
+Okay wait there's a whole list thing

+### INGREDIENTS OF THE FOUNDING OF A GOOD SOCIETY:
+* A commitment to creating a good society
+* The rule of law
+* Distance from the center of power in order to have self-government
+* A virtuous citizenry
+* An incentivized legislature

 ## 9/29 - The Economic Roots of the Founding
+### John Hancock
+From American Perspective:
+* Merchant, statesman, patriot

+From British Perspective:
+* Smuggler, rebel, rraitor

+He's like the Han Solo of the Revolution.

 ## 10/1 - (LAB) Economics & Revolutions